 - The University hosted a breakfast gathering last Friday with guest speaker William Dudley, President of the Federal Reserve Bank of New York.
-The event was covered by the national media. - The Citizen Laureate was held on November 16.
+The event was covered by the national media. - The Citizen Laureate Dinner was held on November 16.
 The honorees were Dr. John Balint, Wallace Altes and Robert M. Curley.
-Over 380 people attended and the University Foundation raised considerable funding for scholarships. - The Capital Region Economic Development Council (CREDC) completed its work and submitted a strategic plan on behalf of its eight counties.
-The CREDC is one of 10 regional councils throughout the State competing for \$40 million. - The UAlbany Center for the Elimination of Minority Health Disparities co-hosted the Conference on Health Disparities in Sexual Minorities on November 7-8. - The RNA Institute held a 2-day international RNA symposium on November 3-4. - Winter Commencement will be held on December 4.
+Over 380 people attended and the University Foundation raised of \$300,000 for scholarships. - The Capital Region Economic Development Council (CREDC) has been working on putting together a strategic plan on behalf of the eight counties that it represents.
+CREDC is one of ten regional councils throughout the state. - The UAlbany Center for the Elimination of Minority Health Disparities co-hosted the Conference on Health Disparities in Sexual Minorities on November 7-8. - The RNA Institute held a 2-day international RNA symposium on November 3-4. - Winter Commencement will be held on December 4.
 Elizabeth Kolbert will receive an honorary degree.
-President Philip said he has been pleased with faculty turnout at Commencement over the years and the show of respect for our students. - Vice President and Director of Athletics, Lee McElroy, will be inducted into the John McLendon Minority Athletics Administrators Hall of Fame.
+President Philip said he has been pleased with faculty turn out at Commencement over the years and the show of respect for our students. - Vice President and Director of Athletics, Lee McElroy will be inducted into the John McLendon Minority Athletics Administrators Hall of Fame.